 The richest 10% of Americans could pay off the US national debt with less than a third of their wealth.
 Fair or unfair?

-Imagine an early farming village from 10,000 years ago, where the people are able to grow an excess of food, mainly wheat grain, year after year.
-There’s enough food for everyone and the chief’s family builds storehouses to store the excess food.
+Consider Jethro’s village.
+An early farming village from 10,000 years ago.
+The people grow an excess of food, mainly wheat grain, year after year.
+There’s enough food for everyone and the chief builds storehouses to store the excess food.

-After several generations, a new chief starts to borrow excess food from nearby villages and he builds more storehouses to store even more food that he doesn’t need and sits unused.
+After several generations, a new chief starts to borrow excess food from other villages.
+He builds more storehouses to store even more food that he doesn’t need and goes unused.

-As he borrowed the food, rather than buying it, he has to pay interest to the other villages.
-However, he makes the rest of the people in his village pay the interest on the food that they don’t own.
+As he borrowed the food, he has to pay interest to the other villages.
+However, he makes the villagers pay the interest on the food that they don’t own.

 Now, substitute the USA for the village and substitute money for food.
 That’s how the wealthiest Americans have accumulated almost a third of their wealth.
 They’ve used their influence over politicians to get the government to borrow money and give it to the wealthy, even though they don’t need it.
 The government has then forced the rest of the people to pay the interest.

 Wealthy Americans will say it’s unfair to make them pay off the debt with money they earned.
 But they didn’t earn it.
-If you’re American and not part of the wealthiest 10%, they forged your signature on a loan application and then hid the money under their mattress, while tricking your bank into setting up a monthly payment to pay the interest.
+If you’re American and not part of the wealthiest 10%, they forged your signature on a loan application, hid the money under their mattress and tricked your bank into setting up a monthly payment to pay the interest.

-In mid-2025, the wealthiest 10% of Americans had almost $112 trillion while the national debt was about $37 trillion.
+In December 2025, the wealthiest 10% of Americans had almost $120 trillion while the national debt was about $38.4 trillion.
 The debt wasn’t even a third of the wealth owned by the 10%.

 Like Jethro’s village never needed to borrow more food, the US never needed to borrow more money.

-So is it fair to insist the wealthy use the money they borrowed to pay for the debt they created?
+So, should the wealthiest Americans use the money they borrowed to pay off the debt they created?

 Download this post as a wallpaper